 For 17 years, this day has marked my Pops’ memorial celebration.
 This year is a dramatically different celebration for me as I’ve discovered one family secret I didn’t know: This year I celebrate David Allen Alexander as the person who made me his daughter through choice and nurture, even though, in the moment he first saw me, he knew that I could not be his biological child.

-Like my mother and the four people who knew their dating history, he expected that an early February birth meant I would be a month premature.
+Like my mother and the four people who knew their dating history, he expected that an early February birth meant I would have arrived prematurely.
 But I wasn’t.
 My mother offered adoption as she couldn’t see a way to raise a child alone, and my father offered raising together the child they both already loved.
 Talking that evening with those four people who also had feared a premature birth, Pops asked them to remain silent, until and unless I needed to know biological specifics.